How to build your advisory services

 Level 2: Performance advisory

-At this level, accounting practices are focused on analysing the health of the businesses they serve.
+At this level, accounting practices are focused on analyzing the health of the businesses they serve.
 Services like business intelligence and growth profitability are common.
 This is the level where most of the Big 4 firms operate.
 You will find some level one practices dabbling in performance services, but only to a limited extent.

 Level 3: Strategic advisory

-Firms that offer strategic services are analysing performance but also advising on the best course of action for their clients.
+Firms that offer strategic services are analyzing performance but also advising on the best course of action for their clients.
 These practices help their clients with strategic planning, forming succession plans and managing risk.

 As the graphic shows, revenue opportunities only increase as you move up the levels.
 The main goal is to move away from being valued for your time – into a role where you’re valued for your financial expertise.
 You’re striving to be seen as a trusted advisor on all your clients' financial matters.